Last Updated: August 19, 2024

 Your healthcare provider may take a specimen and send it to a lab for testing or they may send you to a lab for both specimen collection and testing.

-Learn more about testing from the CDC
+Learn more about testing from the CDC.

 Please call ahead before going to a healthcare facility and let them know that you are concerned about mpox.

-If you have mpox, you are advised to stay at home (isolate) until your monkeypox rash has healed and a new layer of skin has formed.
+If you have mpox, you are advised to stay at home (isolate) until your mpox rash has healed and a new layer of skin has formed.
 Staying away from other people and not sharing things you have touched with others will help prevent the spread of mpox.
 Mpox can also spread to animals, so staying away from pets, livestock and other animals is important.

 It’s important to notify your close contacts that they may have been exposed to mpox as soon as possible, so they can watch for signs and symptoms, get tested and isolate if they have symptoms, and consider getting vaccinated.